lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 To flash PineTime over Bluetooth LE, PineTime Firmware Developers would have to create a Firmware Image File that includes the Image Header (used by MCUBoot for swapping firmware images).

-Here are the steps that we have to follow to create the Firmware Image File...
+Here are the steps for creating the Firmware Image File...

 1. __Modify the GCC Linker Script__ for our firmware to include the Image Header